WHAT ARE SHIN SPLINTS?

-Improper Running Form: This is the number 1 cause we see of shin splints.
+Improper Running Form: This is the number 1 cause of shin splints that we see.
 Let's look at how improper running form can cause shin splints.

 Notice how the runner has their foot flexed upward, the anterior (front) muscles contract to lift the foot up and the heel contacts the ground.
 This causes high impact forces into the flexed anterior muscles.
 As the foot comes down in a slapping motion, the posterior (rear) muscles of the lower legs are placed under heavy strain and shock trauma to try and stabilize the foot and lower leg.
 This overworking of the lower leg's anterior and posterior muscle groups is what can be the major cause of shin splints.

-Rapid Increase in Training: Shinsplints is most common with running and jumping athletes who made training errors, especially when they overload or when they run too fast for their potential.
+Rapid Increase in Training: Shin splints is most common with running and jumping athletes who have made training errors, especially when they overload or when they run too fast for their potential.
 This injury can also be related to changes in the training program, such as an increase in distance, intensity and duration.

 Gender.
 Women have an increased risk to incur stress fractures, especially with this syndrome.
 This is due to nutrional, hormonal and biomechanical abnormalities.

 Obesity.
 Individuals who are overweight are more susceptible to getting this syndrome.
 Therefore it is important that people who are overweight, combine their exercise with a diet or try to lose weight before starting therapy or a training program.
 These people, along with poor conditioned individuals, should always slowly increase their training level

 Cold Weather.
 Hardened surfaces caused by colder conditions put extra stress with each footstrike of the ground.
 These greater impact forces wreak havoc on the feet and lower legs leading to conditions such as plantar fasciitis, Achilles tendinitis and shin splints.
 Be sure to properly warm up before you begin your run by engaging in simple dynamic stretching to warm the muscles and increase flexibility.